-- For the most part, these top Canadian dividend ETFs have similar dividend yield, with the exception of DGRC which has a low yield of 2.12%
+- For the most part, these top Canadian dividend ETFs have similar dividend yields, with the exception of DGRC which has a low yield of 2.12%

-- CDZ, PDC, and XDV relatively high MER compared to the rest of the dividend ETFs.
+- CDZ, PDC, XDV, and HAL all have relatively high MER compared to the rest of the dividend ETFs.

-- Interestingly, none of these Canadian dividend ETFs hold a large percentage of Health Care stocks.
-CDZ is the only ETF that holds the largest percentage of stocks in Health Care at 1.93%.
+- None of these Canadian dividend ETFs hold a large percentage of Health Care stocks.
+CDZ is the only ETF that holds the largest percentage of stocks in Health Care at 1.81%.
 I suppose it’s because there aren’t too many Health Care companies here in Canada.

 - XEI has over 30% in the Canadian Energy sector, which I think is a bit too high for my liking.

 - If you are looking to create a spreadsheet to track all your ETF investments, take a look at my Google Spreadsheet template for ETFs.